Annie Parisse: Stage

 Starting on March 8, 2007, Parisse starred in a revival of Craig Lucas's Prelude to a Kiss, with Alan Tudyk and John Mahoney.
 In 2008, Parisse reprised her work in an Off Broadway performance as the title role of Becky Shaw.
 In the summer of 2011, Parisse appeared in the New York Public Theater's Shakespeare in the Park productions of Measure for Measure and All's Well that Ends Well.

 Personal life

 Parisse is married to actor Paul Sparks.
 They have a son, Emmett (born 2009), and a daughter, Lydia (born 2014).
-They reside in Manhattan, New York City, New York.
+They live in Manhattan, New York City, New York.